College Safety and Survival Tips

 Try to stay in a group.

-If jogging at night, be sure to wear a reflective safety vest so that motorists can see you.
+If jogging at night, be sure to wear reflective clothing so that motorists can see you.

 Adhere To A Buddy System While Away At College: